7 minutes

 Velociraptor Threathunting - Quick Introduction

-In my previous posts I’ve shown how to use Velociraptor to extract artefacts from dead hosts, but the real strength of Velociraptor is in its capability to do searches across multiple hosts for artefacts.
-This is really useful when responders are trying to determine the questions such as “Are there baddies in the network?”, “How many machines have executable X on it?”, “Did user X log on to system Y?” etc. In this blog post I will try to give a quick introduction to how to use Velociraptor to answer those kind of questions.
+In my previous posts, I demonstrated how to use Velociraptor to extract artefacts from dead hosts.
+However, the real strength of Velociraptor lies in its ability to conduct searches across multiple hosts for artefacts.
+This is particularly useful when responders are trying to answer questions such as, “Are there baddies in the network?”
+“How many machines have executable X on them?” and “Did user X log on to system Y?”
+In this blog post, I will provide a quick introduction to using Velociraptor to address these types of questions.

 Quick intro to VQL

-All queries Velociraptor does are done using the Velociraptor Query language or VQL, which is very much like a simpler version of SQL, and therefore also something most people will be able to read and learn very easily.
-Take the example below - this query will take all columns from the Info()
+All queries the Velociraptor performs are executed using the Velociraptor Query Language, or VQL, which is essentially a simpler version of SQL.
+Therefore, most people should find it easy to read and learn.
+For instance, the query below retrieves all columns from the Info()

 SELECT * FROM info()

-If you did this over multiple machines using the ‘Hunt Manager’ in Velociraptor, you could expand the query to get an overview of how many different versions of OS’ you have.
-To do this, We will create a hunt using the Generic.Client.Info
+If you perform this across multiple machines using the ‘Hunt Manager’ in Velociraptor, you can expand the query to get an overview of how many different versions of OS you have.
+To do this, we will create a hunt using the Generic.Client.Info

-artefacts, and query that across all machines.
-Once its done, the information received can we seen in the ‘Notebook’ tab of the hunt:
+artefacts and query that across all machines.
+Once it’s done, the information received can be seen in the ‘Notebook’ tab of the hunt:

-Now, this will give a table with a row for each machine, which can be handy, but what if there is 1000 endpoints in the environment, the table will probably not be that easy to get an overview off.
-Therefore, lets edit the VQL statement to make it a bit easier to read.
-Do that by pressing the small edit button in the top of the notebook.
-The default query will probably look something like this:
+Now, this will provide a table with a row for each machine, which can be handy.
+However, if there are 1000 endpoints in the environment, the table may not be very easy to overview.
+Therefore, let’s edit the VQL statement to enhance readability.
+To do this, press the small edit button at the top of the notebook.
+The default query will likely resemble something like this:

 /*